 Q: How long will it take for me to receive my emergency grant funds?

-A: The Business Office will begin disbursing funds to students on May 22, 2020 through the normal preferred disbursement method (direct deposit or check).
-Funds will be disbursed weekly.
+A: The Business Office will be responsible for disbursing funds to students through the normal preferred disbursement method (direct deposit or check).
+Expected disbursement dates are as follows:

 Q: Do I have to repay the emergency grant funds?

 A: No. These emergency grant funds are not loans and do not have to be repaid.